Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-I/Q mismatch is a common imperfection of radio frontend which is reflected in two mismatches between the in-phase (I) and the quadrature (Q) of LO signal, namely the \textit{magnitude inequality} and/or the \textit{phase non-orthogonality}~\cite{Anonymous:Vp0PiVlj}.
-PicoScenes software can override the Rx I/Q imbalance configuration in the \textsf{ath9k} driver, which allows us to investigate the influence of I/Q mismatch.
-In this test, we use PicoScenes software to scan both the I/Q magnitude ratio and I/Q phase offset for the QCA9300 Rx end, whilst the Tx end injects packets continuously.
+I/Q mismatch is a common imperfection of the radio frontend, which is reflected in two mismatches, namely, \textit{magnitude inequality} and \textit{phase nonorthogonality}~\cite{Anonymous:Vp0PiVlj}.
+Previous work~\cite{Zhu:2018fca} claimed that the I/Q mismatch causes the phase distortion, but it was not verified.
+In this test, we overrode the Rx I/Q imbalance configuration in the \textsf{ath9k} driver and scanned both the I/Q magnitude ratio and the I/Q phase offset of the Rx QCA9300, while the Tx end continuously injected packets at 2432 MHz in the HT20 channel mode.
 Fig.~\ref{fig:iqmismatch_scan} shows the average magnitude and phase of the received CSI.

-Fig.~\ref{fig:iqmismatch_scan} shows that I/Q mismatch creates some in-band CSI disturbance and overall translation of the magnitude.
-And it evidently shows that I/Q mismatch is NOT associated with CSI distortion.
+Fig.~\ref{fig:iqmismatch_scan} shows that the I/Q mismatch created in-band CSI disturbance and an overall translation of the magnitude; however, both the M-shaped magnitude distortion and the horizontal S-shaped phase distortion remained unchanged.
+This test shows that I/Q mismatch may \textit{not} be associated with CSI distortion.